Who Can Call Themselves a Doctor (in California)?

 Drs.
 Jones, Smith, and Doe

-In Jacqueline Palmer et al v.
-Rob Bonta 5:23-CV-01047 (6/6/2023) Central District of California, three nurse practitioners with Ph.D’s (Doctorate of Nursing) sued to invalidate California Business and Professions Code section 2054.
-They claimed it infringed on their 1st Amendment rights.
-B&P section 2054 states that anyone using the terms “doctor”, “physician” or “Dr.” or “M.D.” cannot do so unless they are a currently licensed physician.
+Litigation: In Jacqueline Palmer et al v.
+Rob Bonta (2023), three nurse practitioners with Ph.D.s (Doctorate of Nursing) sued to invalidate California Business and Professions Code section 2054, claiming it infringed on their First Amendment rights.
+This section states that only currently licensed physicians can use terms like “doctor,” “physician,” “Dr.,” or "M.D."1.

-The California Medical Association (CMA) and the American Medical Association (AMA) filed a joint amicus curiae brief (See CMA AMA Brief here) arguing that the law in California must prohibit the use of the term “doctor” or the prefix “Dr.” by anyone other than an actual California licensed medical doctor meaning an allopathic or osteopathic physician.
+CMA and AMA Stance: The California Medical Association (CMA) and the American Medical Association (AMA) filed a joint amicus curiae brief arguing that the law must prohibit the use of the term “doctor” by anyone other than a California-licensed medical doctor, meaning an allopathic or osteopathic physician1.

 The Pacific Legal Foundation which filed the lawsuit describes (on their website) the issue this way: